by Texas Homesteader ~

-It’s easy to look down at others when your life is going well.
+It’s easy to overlook basic need when your life is going well.
 You know, when your career is holding steady, your children are healthy and happy, your marriage is strong and you have no sudden unexpected medical conditions to plunge you into that place where no one wants to land…

 Don’t kid yourself, these things can happen to any of us.

-This is the point of my post: Some who are asking for assistance this year may be receiving erroneous judgement from others based on false perception.
+This is the point of my post: Some who are asking for assistance may be receiving erroneous and hurtful judgement from others based on false perception.
 When we look at them we might see nothing different than ourselves.

 We may sneer that they really don’t ‘NEED‘ the help they’re asking for.

-Or we suspiciously suspect that they probably have enough money to fill their own needs.
+Or we suspiciously suspect that they probably have enough money to fill their own needs if they really wanted.